josmar-crwdstffng/angular/aio/content/guide/template-expression-operators.md

 ## The non-null assertion operator (`!`)

-When you use TypeScript's `--strictNullChecks` flag, you can prevent the type checker from throwing an error with Angular's non-null assertion operator, `!`.
+When you use the `--strictNullChecks` flag in TypeScript, you can prevent the type checker from throwing an error with the `!` non-null assertion operator in Angular.

 The Angular non-null assertion operator causes the TypeScript type checker to suspend strict `null` and `undefined` checks for a specific property expression.